Wildboar-Software/directory/apps/meerkat-docs/docs/setup.md

 :::tip

-Note that you do not necessarily have to run the official Kubernetes control plane.
+Note that you do not have to run the official Kubernetes control plane.
 There are plenty of other great alternatives such as K3s, Microk8s, and Minikube, all of which should work, and some of which are more suitable for lower-powered devices.

 :::

+If you haven't [set up the database](#database), by now, do so.

 When you have `helm` installed, a Kubernetes cluster up and running, and you have authenticated to the cluster, you need to define a Kubernetes secret that